underscoreio/essential-scala/src/pages/intro/objects.md

 Infix notation is one of several syntactic shorthands that allow us to write simple operator expressions instead of verbose method calls.
 There are also notations for *prefix*, *postfix*, *right-associative*, and *assignment-style operators*, but there are much less common than infix notation.

 A question poses itself---what precedence rules should we associate with infix operators?
-Scala uses a set of [precedence rules] derived from the identifiers we use as method names that follow our intuitive understanding from mathematics and logic:
+Scala uses a set of [precedence rules][link-precedence-rules] derived from the identifiers we use as method names that follow our intuitive understanding from mathematics and logic:

 ```tut:book
 2 * 3 + 4 * 5